isabellaflores/vamos/README.md

     <li>Use a video capture card to cast the target machine's display onto the source machine so the overlay can be drawn on it.</li>
     <li>Use a video mixer to mix the source and target video signals onto a single monitor.
 The mixer should support chroma-key,
         and the transparency chroma color should be set to black.
-The target machine's display will show through any black pixels of the overlay running on the source machine.</li>
+The target machine's display will show through any black pixels o the overlay running on the source machine.</li>
 </ul>

 ![](wiki-support/mixer.png)